timafonso/Pava_JOS/README.md

 - Class redefinition, should update already existing instances class?
 Extra?

+### Extensions
+- if we do method combination initialize can use call_next_method and OBJECT init be :before

 ### TODO
 - classes are instances of the metaclass BuiltInClass
 - Initforms
 - Methods -> dictionary
+- GenericFunctions e Methods directSlots as CONSTS